-- 15.1 During 2017, CIPFA consulted on proposed changes to its Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes (the Treasury Management Code) and published a revised version of the CIPFA Code in December 2017.
-The Treasury Management Code has largely been updated following recent developments in the marketplace and the introduction of the Localism Act 2011, which gave authorities greater flexibility to enter into a wider range of investment activities under the 'general power of competence'. - 15.2 The Treasury Management Code has a particular significance under the provisions of the Local Government Act 2003 which requires local authorities

-'to have regard (a) to such guidance as the Secretary of State may issue, and (b) to such other guidance as the Secretary of State may by regulations specify'.

-15.3 The Treasury Management Code contains the following definition of treasury management activities which has been adopted by CIPFA:
+- 15.1 A revised Treasury Management Code was published by CIPFA in December 2021; there is a requirement to report on this from 2023/24 onwards, so any changes required to this Strategy document will be reflected from next year. - 15.2 The Treasury Management Code has a particular significance under the provisions of the Local Government Act 2003 which requires local authorities - 'to have regard (a) to such guidance as the Secretary of State may issue, and (b) to such other guidance as the Secretary of State may by regulations specify'. - 15.3 The current Treasury Management Code contains the following definition of treasury management activities which has been adopted by CIPFA: